yokozuna753/Batmanhood/README.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "order_type": "Order type is required",
-        "shares": "Amount of shares is required",
-        "buying_power": "Buying power must be greater than or equal to stock price", }
+        "money": "Funds must be greater than 0.",
+      }
     }
     ```